scomup/sample_ORB/test/README.md

 This lesson introduces the initializer module.
 ORB_SLAM2 uses RANSAC to find homography and fundamental matrix separately. and chooses better one to reconstituted 3d position of the keypoints.

 ### Lesson04: 04_test_keyframe
-We will use 3 lesson to build completed map(Lesson04~06). basicly a completed map module is composed of 3 sub-modules: map, keyframe and mappoint. at lesson4, we talk about the keyframe module first.
+We will use 3 lesson to build completed map(Lesson04~06). basicly a completed map module is composed by 3 sub-modules: map, keyframe and mappoint. at lesson4, we talk about the keyframe module first.
 A keyframe is choiced by certain rule from frames.
 ORB_SLAM2 access mappoint through keyframe, instead of access them directly.

 ### Lesson05: 05_test_mappoint
 At lesson5, we talk about the mappoint. mappoint is the basic element for the map of ORB_SLAM2.
 MapPoint is a landmark in real environment, help us compute the pose of camera.
 Mappoint must have a 3d coordinate to image projection, and a descriptor in order to find matched keypoints in image.